 Identify “real” guilt about your pet’s death

 Real guilt may spring from your feelings that you neglected your dog or cat’s annual vaccinations, daily food intake, exercise habits, and “quality time” with you.
 If you’re struggling with real guilt, remember that you had reasons for doing what you did.
 The stress of money, work, kids, marriage, and daily life may have taken precedence over how you treated your pet.
 Maybe you didn’t make the best choices.

 Healing after your pet’s death involves accepting that you wish you would’ve done things differently — and talking this through with your family, friends, or loved ones.

-Remember what you did right – because you did a lot right!
+Remember what you did right – because you did so much right

-Your dog or cat loved you beyond all reason – so you must have done something right.
+Your pet or beloved furry friend loved you beyond all reason – so you must have done something right.
 How did you love and take care of your pet?
-Balance your real guilt with the real ways you loved your pet.
-You took good care of your dog or cat in many ways; don’t wave that away.
+What was your friendship like overall?
+I bet you and your pet loved each other beyond reason (otherwise you wouldn’t feel guilty about your pet’s death).

 If you’ve been struggling to deal with guilt, read How to Heal Your Heart After Losing a Pet: 75 Ways to Cope With Grief and Guilt When Your Dog or Cat Dies.
 It’s an ebook I wrote to help people grieve and heal.

 Learn how to balance your guilt with reality.
 You really loved your pet, and you feel terrible about your pet’s death.
 You took good care of your dog or cat in many important, kind, compassionate, real ways.

 Do not let your pet’s death define his or her life, or the relationship you had.
 If you feel guilty for abandoning your pet, read 5 Ways to Deal With Guilt and Grief After Rehoming Your Dog.